MikeyBeez/Ollama_Agents/README.md

-# AI_Functions: Your Personal AI Assistant Builder 🤖
+# Ollama_Agents: Your Personal AI Assistant Builder 🤖

-Welcome to AI_Functions!
+Welcome to Ollama_Agents!
 This repository allows you to create spectacular AI agents using Ollama.
 It's like having a LEGO set for AI - mix, match, and build your dream assistants! 🧱✨

 ## 🚀 What's New?